Challenges Faced with Managed Cloud Service Providers

 Access controls:

-To prevent unwanted access, implement stringent access controls
+to prevent unwanted access, implement stringent access controls and multi-factor authentication.

 Regular audits: